 - Discovery and Developmental Therapeutics

-Dr. Ritenour is a Diplomate of the American Board of Urology (2003) a Fellow of the American College of Surgery.
+Dr. Ritenour is a Diplomate of the American Board of Urology and a Fellow of the American College of Surgery.

 Dr. Ritenour attended University of Virginia, Charlottesville, VA as an Echols Scholar where he received BA degree with Distinction.
 He completed his medical degree at Medical College of Virginia, Richmond, VA.
 Thereafter he joined Emory University for urology residency following which he was appointed as an academic faculty member in the Department of Urology.